Newlywords/heroku-buildpack-vips/README.md

 There are some known security issues with using outdated versions, see [this issue comment](https://github.com/brandoncc/heroku-buildpack-vips/issues/36#issuecomment-1644417628) for more information.

+## Important changes

+As of August, 2023, this buildpack switched from using poppler as a PDF loader to pdfium.

 ## About this buildpack

 A VIPS buildpack for the modern Heroku stacks.
 This stack supports the following